 In a later stage company, Restricted Stocks or RSUs may be awarded to founders and employees (see Employee Stock Compensation: Equity vs. Options for finer distinctions between these two), but in most early stage companies, their equity grants are made as Stock Options, which provide the right to buy company shares at a predetermined price.

 In most cases, these options will either be ISOs or Restricted Stocks (sometimes called Restricted Shares), each of which will come with a vesting schedule which dictates when the holders can exercise the options and buy shares.
 When options vest, shares of stock may be bought at the predetermined price—known as the exercise price or the strike price.
+If an employee leaves a company before their stock options vest, the company may repurchase the unvested stock.

 The stock option grant price for Qualified Incentive Stock Options (ISOs) must be equal or less than the FMV at the date of the grant, so in early stage companies, they are generally very inexpensive to exercise.
 If you allow your employees early exercise, they will only be liable for AMT (Alternative Minimum Tax) on the spread between the exercise price and FMV, which will in most cases be zero.